graysam/bootbox-mcu-fw/docs/wiki/Hardware.md

 ## Enclosure / EMI
 - Keep the ESP32 antenna clear of large copper or nearby wiring harnesses; aim for a 5 mm clearance around the PCB antenna region.
 - If mounting near class-D amplifier modules, add a grounded shield or place the MCU in a separate compartment to reduce RF coupling into thermistor traces.

+## Not implemented / limitations
+- S3 onboard RGB LED (GPIO48) is not driven by the current StatusLed helper; use an external LED or add WS2812 support if needed.
+- ADAU reset is disabled by default (`PIN_ADAU_RESET = -1`); wire and enable if you require automatic self-boot toggling.

 ## TODO
 - Publish final harness drawings (JST pinouts, wire colors, in-line fuses).